LEADERSHIP AND LINCOLN - EXPERIENCE IT ALL IN SPRINGFIELD

 TOPIC: Leadership and Lincoln

-Greg has served as the Regional Membership Plan Project Plan Lead (Membership Chair) for Zones 30 and 31 and the chair of district 6510’s Club Visioning Initiative.
-He served as an International Training Leader twice, Membership Coordinator for Zone 29 and Rotary Institute Chair.
+He has held positions as the Regional Membership Plan Project Plan Lead (Membership Chair) for Zones 30 and 31 (2015-17), chair of district 6510’s Club Visioning Initiative, International Training Leader twice, Membership Coordinator for Zone 29 and Rotary Institute Chair 2013.